Ian Smith's Home Page

 Feel free to post questions or comments on the ian.org forums.
 (NEW!)

-Always happy to have a visitor, feel free to email if you have any comments or questions.
-My permanent email address is which used to be hosted by North Coast Internet which was bought from Erie Computer by ErieNet which was then bought by Stargate Industries which eventually went bankrupt (after I left).
-I worked as a Sytems Administrator at all three before leaving to join Engage IT which employed many of my friends from Erie Computer and ErieNet.
+This web site used to be hosted by North Coast Internet which was bought from Erie Computer by ErieNet which was then bought by Stargate Industries which eventually went bankrupt (after I left).
+I worked as a Systems Administrator at all three before leaving to join Engage IT which employed many of my friends from Erie Computer and ErieNet.
 Engage IT eventually bought Erie Computer, started it's own ISP and then went out of business (after I left).
 A former employe bought Erie Computer from the remains of Engage IT and hired back several other former employees.
 Same with the Engage IT's ISP.
 Both are still alive and well.
 Confused yet?

 Below are my current projects.
 Current meaning anything I have done in the past 10 years. :-)